bbauska/Coursera-Bootstrap/readme.md

 Once you set up your index.html page and save it, you will immediately see Bootstrap coming into action in our web page.

-This is how I\'m going to keep illustrating, as we add various bootstraps, CSS classes, and components to our web page, how the rendering of it in our browser will keep changing.
+This is how I&apos;m going to keep illustrating, as we add various bootstraps, CSS classes, and components to our web page, how the rendering of it in our browser will keep changing.

 Now, obviously, the rendering of the page in our browser is still terrible.

-It\'s better than the typical computer science professors web page, but definitely not readable.
+It&apos;s better than the typical computer science professors web page, but definitely not readable.

 We need to now bring into action the various CSS classes and the